 As a respected thought leader and convener, the American Medical Association bases its work in practice transformation and professional satisfaction on rigorous research and practice science.

-Physician burnout has economic costs as well as financial costs associated with staff turnover, lost revenue, decreased productivity and risks to the organization from lower quality of care and potential for more frequent medical errors.
+Physician burnout has multiple short- and long-term implications to organizations—significant financial costs associated with staff turnover, lost revenue, and decreased productivity, as well as the risks associated with lower quality of care and potential for more frequent medical errors.

 AMA research has highlighted the system-level issues that drive burnout, and the steps organizations can take to coordinate solutions for effective changes.

-Our seminal research on physician burnout has shaped other collective understanding of its underlying causes, drivers of burnout, and the impact burnout has on physicians, patients and health care organizations.
-In collaboration with health care systems, the AMA’s research efforts are aimed at delivering evidence-based, actionable solutions to increase professional well-being.
+Our seminal research on physician burnout helps shape a collective understanding of burnout’s underlying causes, drivers, and the impact it has on physicians, patients and health care organizations.
+In collaboration with health system partners, the AMA’s practice transformation research efforts are aimed at delivering evidence-based, actionable solutions to reduce physician burnout, increase professional well-being, and remove the obstacles that interfere with patient care.

 National burnout survey